Quantum relative entropy: general convergence criterion and preservation of convergence under completely positive linear maps: Abstract

 \section{Abstract}

-Necessary and sufficient conditions for convergence (local continuity) of the quantum relative entropy are obtained.
-Some applications of these conditions are considered.
+A criterion and necessary conditions for convergence (local continuity) of the quantum relative entropy are obtained.
+Some applications of these results are considered.
 In particular, the preservation of local continuity of the quantum relative entropy under completely positive linear maps is established.